semaphoreci/docs/sem-reference_5b6968642c7d3a03f89d6bff.md

 * `secret` and `secrets`
 * `job` and `jobs`

-As an example, the following two commands are equivalent and will return the same output:
+As an example, the following three commands are equivalent and will return the same output:

+    sem get project
 	sem get prj
 	sem get projects

 ## See also